Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 This feature increases the overall memory consumption of the Space by several bytes (depending on the indexed fields) per entry.
 {{%/note%}}

-Thw off-heap cache is disabled by default.
+The off-heap cache is disabled by default.
 To enable it, simply set the `off-heap-cache-memory-threshold` property in `rocksdb-blob-store` to the amount of memory you want to allocate for off-heap caching, for example `20m`.
 Use the following sizing units:

 * `b` - Bytes
 * `k`, `kb` - KiloBytes